twinstar6980/Twinning.Documentation/english/installation.md

 - Operating systems: `Windows 7+`, `Linux ? `, `Macintosh 13.1~`, `Android 9~`, `iPhone 16.2~`.

 - Processor architectures: `x86 32|64`, `arm 32|64`.

-> Release Page only provided the binary distributions of `Windows x86_64` and `Android arm_64`. if you have needs for other platforms, you need to clone and compile this project by yourself.

 ## Module